shish/rpi-router-forumula/README.md

 Originally I had the raspberry pi serving wifi and ethernet; which worked ok for internet access, but was a bottleneck on accessing the NAS.
-So I got a dedicated WiFi AP and plgged that into the switch -- so now the pi only handles internet routing, and is out of the path for local routing.
+So I got a dedicated WiFi AP and plugged that into the switch -- so now the pi only handles internet routing, and is out of the path for local routing.

 Something that has made this setup a lot trickier is that the wifi dongles I bought (Huawei E3372) have a fixed IP address and give a fixed IP address to